|

 Zindel and Jason Miller have in common?

-subtext, historical commentary and emotions that would not
+commentary and emotions that would not register on the

 By the early 1900's, middle-class white women could adopt